 At the beginning of the Ming Dynasty, most people wore cloth to make robes, but later, many people did not use cloth, but used silk and other gorgeous fabrics to cut.
 The color also changed from a single blue color to more rich colors, and the style of robes became longer and longer, some even covered the feet, especially the sleeves were very fat and wide.
 Hanfu in Ming Dynasty has the following characteristics:

 The official and men’s clothing in the Ming Dynasty were mainly round-necked, which was one of the measures to restore the Han clothing.
-The round-necked gown in Song Dynasty, and was replaced by the minority culture in Liao, Xia, Jin and Yuan Dynasties.
+The round-necked gown in Song Dynasty, and was replaced by the minority culture in Liao, Xia, Jin, and Yuan Dynasties.
 Zhu Yuanzhang advocated the restoration of Han characteristics in the Ming Dynasty.
-In the Ming Dynasty, the round-necked robes was prescribed in the form of clear text.
-It was worn by emperors, ministers, literati and rich businessmen of all levels, but the pattern and color were different.
+In the Ming Dynasty, round-necked robes were prescribed in the form of clear text.
+It was worn by emperors, ministers, literati, and rich businessmen of all levels, but the pattern and color were different.

 Buzi on the official uniform